 Nvidia has a strong product portfolio that includes graphics, wireless communication, PC processors, and automotive hardware/software.
 This wide range of products gives Nvidia more leverage in defining and meeting particular customer needs and thereby improving its effectiveness in meeting customers’ wants and needs.

-This demonstrates Nvidia’s great investments in research and development to ensure the company captures all the needs that are inherent in the market so as to launch products that appeal to the company’s audience
+This demonstrates Nvidia’s great investments in research and development to ensure the company captures all the needs that are inherent in the market, so as to launch products that appeal to the company’s audience.
+The graph below shows the exponential growth in R&D from 2017 to 2025.

-The founder and CEO of Nvidia attribute this growth to strong demand for the company’s products.
-Additionally, the company found more opportunity for growth with the advent of COVID 19, which brought about a paradigm shift in how businesses operate, which brought a greater appreciation for Nvidia’s products and services.
+The founder and CEO of Nvidia attributes this growth to strong demand for the company’s products.
+Additionally, the company found more opportunities for growth with the advent of COVID-19, which brought about a paradigm shift in how businesses operate, leading to a greater appreciation for Nvidia’s products and services.

-Recognitions and high rankings by various industry players is a mark of confidence in Nvidia as accompany and therefore goes a long way to not only confirm the competitive strengths that the company has but also endorses the company to the global audience for the various efforts the company is making to deliver on its promise.
+Recognitions and high rankings by various industry players is a mark of confidence in Nvidia as a company and therefore go a long way to not only confirm the competitive strengths that the company has but also endorse the company to the global audience for the various efforts the company is making to deliver on its promise.

 Nvidia is enviably a strong brand with impressive recognitions and commendations from the market.
 Therefore, the company has received numerous nominations and awards for its outstanding performances in various spheres of business operations.